hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 hector@hector-Laptop:~$
 ```

+### PERSISTING DATA IN KUBERNETES

 Environment Ready To Follow Steps

-Lets see what it looks like for our Nginx pod to persist data using `awsElasticBlockStore` volume

 Before you create a volume, lets run the nginx deployment into kubernetes without a volume.
+This gives us an opportunity to check config files and the nodes running the pods.

 ``` bash
 hector@hector-Laptop:~/Project23$ kubectl get pods